rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_woocommerce_payments_add_user.md

 ### ADMINID

-The user ID number for an administrator.
-Defaults to `1`
+The user ID number for an WordPress administrator.
+Defaults to `1`.

 ## Scenarios